How to pick the best resume format to make sure your application stands out? Learn from our handy guide on resume formatting. Read more!

 Is there really a special way to ask for an internship?

-- Know how to find an internship hiring manager first.
+- Know how to find an internship coordinator first.
 Use LinkedIn’s advanced people search to nail it quickly.

 - Ask politely.
 Hiring managers are busy.
 Respect their time by knowing how to email them.

 - Be brief, and take no for an answer.
 But—turn no into another opportunity by asking for another name.